 Regarding tomatoes yield, the Netherlands has been “doing more with less”.
 When utilizing innovations on large-scale, such as hydroponic farming or soil sensors, total water footprint can be massively reduced, like the ones calculated for tomato production (Figure 1).

-Figure 1: Figure 2: Graph of the Dutch water footprint for tomato production compared to other countries as the U.S., China and global average.
+Figure 1: Graph of the Dutch water footprint for tomato production compared to other countries as the U.S., China and global average.
 The achievement of using less water and growing more is reachable because of several technologic increments on Dutch fields, such as 24/7 LED lighting crops in greenhouses (Retrieved from National Geographic’s article, 2017).

 Precision agriculture is largely applied to tomato crops in greenhouses, increased business in the Netherlands.
 Using the most high-tech methods, Jasper Oussoren, a Dutch tomato grower uses natural gas conversion into electricity to fulfill greenhouse lighting and warmth to boost plant growth.
 In addition to other crops dominating global markets with “growing more with less”, as seen in Figure 2.